pfefferle/wordpress-webmention/readme.md

 ### Will a caching plugin affect my ability to use this? ###

-The URL for the webmention endpoint, which you can view in the source of your pages, should be excluded from any server or plugin caching.
+The URL for the Webmention endpoint, which you can view in the source of your pages, should be excluded from any server or plugin caching.

 As Webmention uses the REST API endpoint system, most up to date caching plugins should exclude it by default.